adriangomez1983/ImageGallery/README.md

 For the implementation I've followed MVP and used dependecy injection for easier testing.

 #### Third-party libraries
-I've used Alamofire for networking and AlamoImage for images loading
+I've used Alamofire for networking, AlamoImage for images loading and SwiftyJSON for JSON handling

 #### Testing
 The main focus on the unit test was the behaviour of the presenters